 Lily of the Valley

-Another invasive plant which is still sold in some gardening centers.
-Don't buy or plant this!!
 It will spread.
-I am guilty of having some of these but it's a small area of plants trapped between my house and my cement driveway.
-I have dug them up hoping to get rid of them but they keep coming back!
+I am guilty of having some of these, but a small area of plants is trapped between my house and my cement driveway.
+I have dug them up, hoping to eliminate them, but they keep returning!
 I'll admit I do like them and think they are pretty.
+The Lily of the Valley (Convallaria majalis) grows in zones 2 to 9 and is an early spring bloomer.
+I love the little white bell-shaped flowers.

 Sweet Woodruff

-This is a groundcover which can become invasive.
+This is a ground cover that can become invasive.
 It is a perennial in zones 4-9 and likes partial to full shade.
 I have one of these and am watching to see what it does in my yard.
-When purchasing plants, I wish growers/retailers would warn consumers about a potential issue with it growing out of control.
+When purchasing plants, I wish growers/retailers would warn consumers about a potential issue growing out of control.
+What I like about this plant is the fun shape of the leaves.
+It also blooms in early spring with white flowers.
+I LOVE spring bloomers!

 Dogwood Shrubs

-Please pin this to your gardening boards!
+Please pin this to your Pinterest gardening boards!

 Christina R